The Argory: Estate and Grounds

-Set within a 130-hectare (320-acre) wooded riverside landscape, the grounds overlook the River Blackwater and include formal gardens, pleasure walks, and mature parkland.
-Seasonal highlights include displays of spring bulbs, flowering rhododendrons, and wide-ranging views across the surrounding countryside.
-The landscape design reflects the blend of ornamental and practical features typical of 19th-century gentry estates.
+Set within a 130‑hectare (320‑acre) wooded riverside landscape, the grounds overlook the River Blackwater and include formal gardens, pleasure walks, and mature parkland.
+Seasonal features include spring bulbs, rhododendrons, and views across the surrounding countryside.

 Collections and Archive

-The house retains a substantial collection of original furnishings, artworks, and decorative objects reflecting the tastes of the MacGeough Bond family.
-Notable items include the 17th-century Doomer Cabinet, attributed to Dutch cabinetmaker Herman Doomer, and a rare acetylene lighting system preserved in several rooms.
+The house retains original furnishings, artworks, and decorative objects collected by the family.
+Items include the 17th‑century Doomer Cabinet, attributed to Dutch cabinetmaker Herman Doomer, and an acetylene lighting system preserved in several rooms.

-Following the 1979 transfer to the National Trust, a large archive of personal correspondence, photographs, diaries, and estate documents was preserved.
-These materials offer insight into the domestic life of the Irish landed gentry and the broader social history of the region.
+A large archive of correspondence, photographs, diaries, and estate documents was preserved.
 Additional family papers dating from 1692 to 1861 are held at the Public Record Office of Northern Ireland (PRONI).